-In 1971, I was promoted Acting Sub-Lieutenant and joined the Royal Naval Engineering College (RNEC) Manadon, to begin a three year engineering degree course interspersed with additional naval training.
+In 1971, I was promoted to Sub-Lieutenant and joined the Royal Naval Engineering College (RNEC) Manadon, to begin a three year engineering degree course interspersed with additional naval training.

-“Year 1 passed well, however in Year 2 I almost froze to death whilst undertaking arctic warfare training with a detachment of Marines in Norway before contracting a severe case of glandular fever.
+“Year One passed well, however in Year Two I almost froze to death whilst undertaking arctic warfare training with a detachment of Marines in Norway before contracting a severe case of glandular fever.
 Predictably, I failed my Part 2 exams and was discharged.”